krampstudio/jQueryInfoBubble/README.md

 * run the tests from the browser by openning the test files (no web server needed)
 * run the tests with grunt (it needs [phantomjs](http://phantomjs.org/) to be installed on your system): `grunt qunit`

+# License #

+jQuery info bubble plugin
+Copyright (C) 2012  Bertrand CHEVRIER, KrampStudio

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>